python/cpython/Doc/library/sqlite3.rst

 .. note::

    The context manager does not implicitly open a new transaction.
-   The context manager does not close the connection.
+   The context manager does not implicitly close the connection.

 .. literalinclude:: ../includes/sqlite3/ctx_manager.py